Skip to main navigation Skip to search Skip to main content

 Results

-3873 older people were analyzed, 16.2% had diabetes, were more likely to be women, younger age (≤ 69 years), lived in urban areas and had lower economic income.
+Three thousand eight hundred seventy-three older people were analyzed, 16.2% had diabetes, were more likely to be women, younger age (≤ 69 years), lived in urban areas and had lower economic income.
 Geriatric syndromes, chronic illnesses, hospitalization in the last year and poor self-rated health were also significantly associated with diabetes.
 The prevalence of older adults having diabetes and frailty was 22.4%.
-Diabetes and frailty were associated with hospitalization in the last year, poor self-rated health, recurrent falls, and fear of falling, associations that were higher than analysis with diabetes or frailty.
+Diabetes and frailty were not associated with dependent variables, but people with frailty did find a significant association with poor self-rated health, recurrent falls and fear of falling, associations that were higher than analysis with elderly with diabetes.

 Conclusions

-Findings of our study provide additional evidence supporting association between older people with diabetes and frailty and unfavorable outcomes.
+Findings provide additional evidence supporting association between elderly with frailty and unfavorable outcomes independently of chronic diseases.

 Original languageEnglish